meslane/M-CPU/README.txt

 REGISTERS:
-The M-CPU has 8 general-puropse data registers:
+The M-CPU has 8 general-purpose data registers:
 (A, B, C, D, E, X, Y, Z)
 A program counter:
 (PC)